POST /api/v1/codes

 Manage multiple reference codes with per-code afftax.

 Reference codes attach a per-code afftax override (and an optional free-form label) to your partner record.
 Callers select a code at request time via X-API-KEY: <prefix>.<code>.
-The auth layer looks it up, verifies ownership and enabled state, and feeds the per-code afftax into /v1/price and /v1/create.
+The auth layer looks it up, verifies ownership and enabled state, and feeds the per-code afftax into /api/v1/price and /api/v1/create.

-Aggregators use codes to bill differently per surface (desktop, widget, iframe).
-Casinos rotate them per campaign to track conversion without issuing a new credential bundle.
+Codes are optional — your default referral link already earns without one.
+Use codes to bill a different markup per channel, or rotate them per campaign to track conversion without issuing a new credential bundle.
 Default cap is 50 codes per partner.
 The operator can raise it on request.

 Code format

-X-API-KEYon the first.and assumes the suffix is a single segment. - Optional
+• No dots: the auth-side parser splits X-API-KEY on the first . and assumes the suffix is a single segment.

 POST /api/v1/codes — create